btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 ### SocaTor = SOCAT + TOR
 Based on https://github.com/Arno0x/Docker-Socator

-It uses socat to listen on a given TCP port (5000 in this example) and to redirect incoming traffic to a tor hidden service specified through environment variables.
-Itacts as a relay between the standard web and a hidden service on the tor network.
+It uses socat to listen on a given TCP port (5000 in this example) and to redirect incoming traffic to a Tor hidden service specified through environment variables.
+It acts as a relay between the standard web and a hidden service on the Tor network.
 You can optionally restrict the IP addresses that are allowed to connect to this service by specifying an `ALLOWED_RANGE` environment variable and using CIDR notation.

 ### Usage